Limits first. Wins second. Disclosures third. What we can't do yet · Capability ledger · Honest disclosures

 | biRT on consumer ARM phones (where the boot chain unlocks) | Shipped | Bare-metal bring-up on consumer ARM phones where the post-BIOS chain hands off — boots through the device's bootloader to biRT, no OS.
 Framebuffer, debug, sensors, runtime all on the metal.
 The proof that biRT lands wherever the bootloader is reachable; per-device bring-up clears each new vendor's chain. |

-| biRT-A — Android-form runtime | Shipped | When a device's bootloader is locked and the unlock path is exhausted, biRT-A ships the same intent contract as a single Android kiosk app — fullscreen AMOLED, all hardware sensors via SensorManager, identical 16-byte event log.
-When the device unlocks, the bare-metal binary takes over.
-Until then, biRT-A is what runs. |
+| Android-hosted runtime variant | Shipped | When a device's bootloader is locked, the runtime ships in an Android-hosted form with the same intent contract.
+When the device unlocks, the bare-metal binary takes over. |

-| Intelligence stack | Shipped | Natural-language understanding, reasoning, multi-format ingestion (PDF, JSON, CSV, plain text), intent ingestion with multi-source corroboration, 155,000+ word lexical database. ~28,000 lines of production C. |
+| Intelligence stack | Shipped | Natural-language understanding, reasoning, multi-format ingestion (PDF, JSON, CSV, plain text), intent ingestion with multi-source corroboration, comprehensive lexical foundation.
+Production-grade C codebase. |

-| Console & QR provisioning | Shipped | Cross-platform interactive terminal with F-key command bar (search, try, feed, confirm, ship, refactor, trace, save, inspect).
-QR generation from scratch (Galois field GF(256), Reed-Solomon error correction) for scan-to-register device provisioning. |
+| Console & QR provisioning | Shipped | Cross-platform interactive terminal for scan-to-register device provisioning.
+QR generation built in-house. |

-| Translation proofs (BASICI) | Shipped | ~50,000 lines of validated roundtrips proving every Intelligence skill survives translation between C, BASICI, and natural language.
+| Translation proofs (BASICI) | Shipped | Validated roundtrips proving every Intelligence skill survives translation between C, BASICI, and natural language.
 The receipts behind the BASICI claim. |

-| Noise On The Wire (NOTW) | Shipped | Core protocol, mesh, and relay are done.
-Discovery, routing, store-and-forward, AES-256-GCM transport encryption, cross-platform.
-Additional transport backends (BLE, LoRa, WiFi/UDP, serial) being added. |
+| NOTW mesh | Shipped | Core protocol, mesh, and relay are done.
+Discovery, routing, store-and-forward, encrypted transport, multi-transport, cross-platform. |

-| Intelligent Data Store (IDS) | Shipped | Memory-mapped, journaled, encrypted at rest, indexed for sub-microsecond seek.
+| Intelligent Data Set (IDS) | Shipped | A novel persistence layer designed for sovereign, encrypted, indexable knowledge.
 Tested across persistence, growth, scope, and journaling.
-Wikipedia-scale public benchmarks pending; the architecture itself is done. |
+Public benchmarks pending; the architecture itself is done. |

 | Pure-intent authoring tools | In Progress | Engineers can author and edit intents directly.
 End-user authoring (no engineer required) still in development. |